stenzek/duckstation/README.md

 If you are experiencing issues binding your controller with the SDL controller backend, you may need to add a custom mapping to the database file.
 Make a copy of `gamecontrollerdb.txt` and place it in your [user directory](#user-directories) (or directly in the program directory, if running in portable mode) and then follow the instructions in the [SDL_GameControllerDB repository](https://github.com/mdqinc/SDL_GameControllerDB) for creating a new mapping.
 Add this mapping to the new copy of `gamecontrollerdb.txt` and your controller should then be recognized properly.

 ## Default bindings

+Bindings for controllers and hotkeys can be changed in `Settings -> Controllers`.

 Controller 1:
  - **Left Stick:** W/A/S/D
  - **Right Stick:** T/F/G/H